-- Faster Wireless Networking The DIR-605 provides up to 300Mbps\ wireless connection with other 802.11n wireless clients.
-This capability allows users to participate in real-time activities online, such as video streaming, online gaming, and real-time audio. - Compatible with 802.11g Devices The DIR-605 is still fully compatible with the IEEE 802.11g standard, so it can connect with existing 802.11g PCI, USB and Cardbus adapters. - Advanced Firewall Features The Web-based user interface displays a number of advanced network management features including: - Content Filtering Easily applied content filtering based on MAC Address, URL, and/or Domain Name. - Filter Scheduling These filters can be scheduled to be active on certain days or for a duration of hours or minutes. - Secure Multiple/Concurrent Sessions The DIR-605 can pass through VPN sessions.
-It supports multiple and concurrent IPSec and PPTP sessions, so users behind the DIR-605 can securely access corporate networks. - User-friendly Setup Wizard Through its easy-to-use Web-based user interface, the DIR-605 lets you control what information is accessible to those on the wireless network, whether from the Internet or from your company's server.
-Configure your router to your specific settings within minutes.
+- Faster Wireless Networking The DIR-601 provides up to 150Mbps.\ This capability allows users to participate in real-time activities online, such as video streaming, online gaming, and real-time audio. - Compatible with 802.11g Devices The DIR-601 is still fully compatible with the IEEE 802.11g standard, so it can connect with existing 802.11g PCI, USB and Cardbus adapters. - Advanced Firewall Features The Web-based user interface displays a number of advanced network management features including: - Content Filtering Easily applied content filtering based on MAC Address, URL, and/or Domain Name. - Filter Scheduling These filters can be scheduled to be active on certain days or for a duration of hours or minutes. - Secure Multiple/Concurrent Sessions The DIR-601 can pass through VPN sessions.
+It supports multiple and concurrent IPSec and PPTP sessions, so users behind the DIR-601 can securely access corporate networks. - User-friendly Setup Wizard Through its easy-to-use Web-based user interface, you can configure your router to your specific settings within minutes.

-\ Maximum wireless signal rate derived from IEEE Standard 802.11g and Draft 802.11n specifications.
+\ Maximum wireless signal rate derived from IEEE Standard 802.11g specifications.
 Actual data throughput will vary.
 Network conditions and environmental factors, including volume of network traffic, building materials and construction, and network overhead, lower actual data throughput rate.
 Environmental conditions will adversely affect wireless signal range.